noproblem-james/data_imputation/README.md

 ## EDA
 * Create master data dictionary, with field descriptions, proportion of null values for each feature, and number of unique values for each feature.
-* Descriptive statistics of numerical features.
+* Examine Descriptive statistics of numerical features (mean, median, variance, etc.).
-* Scatter matrix for numerical features
+* Create a scatter matrix for numerical features.
-* Create date-time variables
+* Create plots for each categorical feature: unique value counts and median target value for each unique value.
+* Convert dates to useable format.

 ## Data Munging
-* Drop features with high percentage of null values
+* Drop features with high percentage of null values.
-* Drop features with high cardinality (i.e., those categorical features with a high number of unique values)
+* Drop features with high cardinality (i.e., those categorical features with a high number of unique values).
 * Drop other target variables.
+* Deal with missing values.
+* Binarize categorical features.

 ## Model Fitting
 * Increase number of trees in Extra Random Forest Model.